 Stateless protocols require that the application provide explicit resource protection and locking mechanisms to guarantee the correct creation, view, access to, modification of, and destruction of the resource – i.e. the state needed for correct handling of the resource).

 Process: A single execution of a program, or portion of an application.
-Processes often share a common processor, or network, or operating system or filing system or environment variables or other resources, but do not share a common memory space.
+Processes often share a common processor, or network, or operating system or filing system or environment variables or other resources, but do not normally share a common memory space.
 Processes are usually started and stopped by an operating system and may or may not interact with other processes.

 7.CGY.1 Description of Application Vulnerability